 If you have a concern, please feel free to speak with the class teacher about your child.
-If the teacher is unable to speak with you at that time you can arrange an appointment by contacting the school office.
+If the teacher is unable to speak with you at that time you can arrange an appointment by contacting the school office or emailing the teacher directly.